gerardocipriano/Cerberus-Dog-Breed-Classification-and-Body-Localization-PyTorch/README.md

   </a>
   <p align="center">
 </div>
 Cerberus is a PyTorch-based project for classifying dog breeds and localizing specific body parts within images.
-Our model is capable of recognizing and classifying 3 dog breeds (Toy Poodle, Retriever, Beagle, Siberian Husky) and localizing 3 specific body parts (eyes, nose, tail) within images.
+Our model is capable of recognizing and classifying 3 dog breeds (Toy Poodle, Beagle, Siberian Husky) and localizing 3 specific body parts (eyes, nose, tail) within images.
 This repository contains the code and resources for training and evaluating the model, as well as a user interface for interacting with the algorithm.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>